MansurAshraf/gradle-oozie-plugin/README.md

   </action>
 ```

-same action in gradle dsl
+and this is the same flow in groovy dsl

 ```
 oozie {